 At St Margaret’s C of E Junior school, we recognise the importance Physical Education (PE) plays in the curriculum.
+We aim for all children to be physically active for sustained periods of time and be able to make informed decisions to lead healthy and active lives.
 As a result, we are committed to provide all children with opportunities to engage fully with our sporting curriculum, which aims to provide a broad range of sporting and physical activities.

 The aim of our PE programme is to deliver high-quality teaching and learning opportunities that inspire all children to succeed and develop life skills that can be transferable to other aspects of their life.
 We intend they understand fairness and equity of play embedding lifelong values such as resilience, respect and responsibility.
 Children are given the opportunity to take part in a range of sports to enable them to develop their basic physical competencies, build confidence and build foundations for a love of physical activity, competitive sport and a healthy lifestyle.

 To succeed we deliver an indoors (PE) and outdoors (Games) curriculum where they are fully immersed in a range of activities.
 We support children to compete against themselves and others whilst encouraging and teaching children how to cooperate and collaborate with others as an effective team.
 We promote children to transfer the school values to the sporting activity, ensuring they adhere to the principles of fairness, respect and display good sportsmanship.

 Finally, as a school, we want to teach children skills to keep themselves safe.
 We recognise swimming is an important life skill; therefore, we aspire for all children to leave primary school being able to swim at least 25 metres.